fernando-mc/redmondpython.com/content/day_one_lesson.md

         popular vote""")
 ~~~

+### Python Scripts

-So far, we've been running code directly from the shell interpreter.
-This is great for testing and short bits of code but for longer projects we want to save our script in a file and run it from our computer's terminal.
-Open your computer's terminal (not the Python shell) and navigate to the directory where you saved this file.
-At your computer's command prompt type
+So far, we've been running code directly from the shell interpreter (the `>>>` prompt).
+This is great for testing and exploring short bits of code, but for longer projects we want to save our script in a file and run it from our computer's terminal.

+1. Copy and paste the entire code block from the previous section (including the comments) into a new text file and save it as `mayors.py`.
+Note the `.py` file extension, indicating that this is a Python script.
+2. Open your computer's terminal (not the Python shell) and navigate to the directory where you saved this file.
+At your computer's command prompt, type:

   `python3 mayors.py`

   to run this script.
 Study what happens.
-Edit this so it displays the last four mayors of Philadelphia.
-(Look it up on [Wikipedia](https://en.wikipedia.org/wiki/List_of_mayors_of_Philadelphia) if you need to!).
+Edit this file so it displays the last four mayors of Philadelphia (Look it up on [Wikipedia](https://en.wikipedia.org/wiki/List_of_mayors_of_Philadelphia) if you need to!).
 Save it and run it again.

-**Do you know how to do these things?**
+**CHECKPOINT: Do you know how to do these things?**

 : How do you run a Python script from your computer's terminal?
 : How do you comment code in Python?
 : How do you print just a newline?
 : How do you print a multi-line string so that whitespace is preserved?

 #### Booleans

-So far, the code we've written has been *unconditional*: no choice is getting made, and the code is always run.
+So far, the code we've written has been *unconditional*: no choice is getting made--all of the code runs.
 Python has another data type called a **boolean** that is helpful for writing code that makes decisions.
-There are two booleans: `True` and `False`.
+Booleans hold two values: `True` and `False`.

-Try typing these in your Python console.
+Re-open the Python console and try typing these:

 `True`